Lady Jane Grey: Mary's claim and Jane's final downfall

 Jane is often called the Nine-Day Queen; however, if her reign is dated from the moment of Edward's death on 6 July 1553, it could be reckoned to have lasted for almost two weeks (13 days).
 On 19 July 1553, Jane was imprisoned in the Tower's Gentleman Gaoler's apartments, and Guildford was imprisoned in the Bell Tower.
 There he was soon joined by his brother, Robert.
 The rest of Guildford's brothers and their father were imprisoned in the other towers.
 On 18 August, Dudley, his sons, John Gates and other officials and noblemen involved in the plot to enthrone Jane Grey were tried for high treason; they were all found guilty and sentenced to death.
-After the sentence was pronounced, Northumberland re-converted to Catholicism, confessed to Bishop Gardiner, and was then led through the Tower in a pompous Catholic procession with the other renounced Protestant convicts.
-Despite Dudley's re-conversion to the Catholic faith and the Duchess of Northumberland's desperate pleas to the Queen to spare her husband's execution, nothing changed the final verdict, and on August 22, after giving a final speech admitting his guilt for the acts of which he was accused, the Duke was beheaded on Tower Hill.
+After the sentence was pronounced, Dudley re-converted to Catholicism, confessed to Bishop Gardiner, and was then led through the Tower in a pompous Catholic procession with the other renounced Protestant convicts.
+Despite Dudley's re-conversion to the Catholic faith and the Duchess of Northumberland's desperate pleas to the Queen to spare her husband's execution, nothing changed the final verdict, and on 22 August, after giving a final speech admitting his guilt for the acts of which he was accused, the Duke was beheaded on Tower Hill.
 The day before he was executed, Dudley attended Mass and took the communion at the Chapel of St. Peter ad Vincula.
-Northumberland's religious retraction outraged Jane, who was a fervent Protestant.
+Dudley's religious retraction outraged Jane, who was a fervent Protestant.
 In September, the first Parliament of Mary's reign revoked the provisions of Edward's will that favoured Jane's succession, declaring Mary her brother's rightful heir, and denounced and revoked Jane's proclamation as a usurper.